Nepal in February - Weather, Top Places & Things to Do in February in Nepal

 ₹ 8,800 onwards View Packages

-Nepal is a beautiful place to visit during any time of the year, offering a visual treat to its visitors with its mesmerising landscapes and historical towns.
-Nepal in February is considered winter, but the place during this month is warmer than December-January, with clear skies and warm temperature during the daytime, making it the best time to explore around, beating the crowds.
-Read along to know more about the places to explore and activities to do in Nepal in February.
+Nepal is a beautiful place to visit during any time of the year, offering a visual treat to its visitors with its mesmerizing landscapes and historical towns.
+In February, Nepal is considered winter, but the place during this month is warmer than December-January, with clear skies and warm temperatures during the daytime, making it the best time to explore around and beat the crowds.
+Read along to learn more about the places to explore and activities to do in Nepal in February.

-In February, the winter starts giving way to the warmer spring season with clear blue skies and sunny days, providing the perfect condition to tour around Nepal, enjoy the panoramic views and go for treks and trails in the mountains.
-However the nights may be colder, with temperature ranging from 4-22 degree celsius, and even go down up to -5 degree Celsius at higher points.
-Pack your winter wear or thermal wear accordingly and look out for rooms with heater facilities.
+In February, the winter starts giving way to the warmer spring season with clear blue skies and sunny days, providing the perfect conditions to tour around Nepal, enjoy the panoramic views, and go for treks and trails in the mountains.
+However, the nights may be colder, with temperatures ranging from 4-22 degrees Celsius and even going down up to -5 degrees Celsius at higher points.
+Pack your winter wear or thermal wear accordingly, and look out for rooms with heater facilities.

 Places to Visit & Things to do in Nepal in February